Falaq-1

-The Falaq-1 missile is an Iranian made rocket system.
-It was developed in the 1990s by Shahid Bagheri Industrial Group, which is part of the Aerospace Industries Organization.
+The Falaq-1 is an Iranian-made rocket system.

+Design

 The 240 mm unguided surface-to-surface rocket is very similar to the rocket used with the Russian 240 mm (12-round) BM-24 system.
 The Falaq-1 has a bore of 240 mm, and a weight of 111 kg, with the warhead weighing 50 kg.
-The 240 mm spin stabilised rockets have a maximum range of 10,000 m and are fitted with a nose-mounted fuze.
+The 240 mm spin-stabilised rockets have a maximum range of 10,000 m and are fitted with a nose-mounted fuze.
 Propellant used is of the solid double-base type.
-The rocket is mounted on a 4 × 4 jeep light cross-country vehicle which has six 240 mm rockets in the ready-to-launch position in a frame type launcher on the rear.
+The rocket is mounted on a 4 × 4 jeep light cross-country vehicle which has six 240 mm rockets in the ready-to-launch position in a frame-type launcher on the rear.

-The Falaq-1 has a maximum range of 10 km.
-It weighs 111 kg and carries a 50 kg explosive warhead.
 Its successor, the Falaq-2, is a 333 mm-diameter rocket.

-It weighs 255 kg with a 120 kg warhead that holds 60 kg of explosives.
+Development

+The system was developed in the 1990s by Shahid Bagheri Industrial Group, which is part of the Aerospace Industries Organization.

+Deployment

 There is extensive evidence Falaq-1 rockets have been used in the Syrian civil war.

+On 26 January 2024, Hezbollah claimed for the first time to have used the Falaq-1 in an attack against the Israel Defense Forces as part of the Israel–Hezbollah conflict during the Gaza war.